-- Not evidence: The recording does not contain any of the foregoing categories of information and has no apparent evidentiary value.
-Recording of general citizen contacts and unintentionally recorded footage are not evidence. - 10.
+- 8. Emergency Vehicle Response: The incident required an emergency response. - 9.
+Other/Miscellaneous: The recording does not contain any of the foregoing categories of information but may have potential evidentiary value or may have other value in being retained.
+Examples could include investigative or interview footage. - 10.
+Not evidence: The recording does not contain any of the foregoing categories of information and has no apparent evidentiary value.
+Recording of general citizen contacts and unintentionally recorded footage are not evidence. - 11.
 Confidential: In addition, officers shall flag each file as appropriate to indicate that it contains information about data subjects who may have rights under the MGDPA limiting disclosure of information about them.
 These individuals include: - a.
 Victims and alleged victims of criminal sexual conduct and sex trafficking. - b.
 Victims of child abuse or neglect. - vulnerable adults who are victims of maltreatment. - d.
 Undercover officers. - e.
 Informants. - f.
-When the video is clearly offensive to common sensitivities.
+When the video is clearly offensive to common sensitivities. - g.

-- g.
 Victims of and witnesses to crimes, if the victims or witness has requested not to be identified publicly. - h.
 Individuals who called 911, and services subscribers whose lines were used to place a call to the 911 system. - i.
 Mandated reporters. - j.
 Juvenile witnesses, if the nature of the event or activity justifies protecting the identity of the witness. - k.
-Juveniles who are or may be delinquent or engaged in criminal acts. - I. Individuals who make complaints about violations with respect to the use of real property. - m.
+Juveniles who are or may be delinquent or engaged in criminal acts.

+- I. Individuals who make complaints about violations with respect to the use of real property. - m.
 Officers and employees who are the subject of a complaint related to the events captured on video. - n.
 Other individuals whose identities the officer believes may be legally protected from public disclosure.